 These are all speculative theories that can’t be proven one way or another.
 This much we know: by 1990 the U.S. stood as the lone economic superpower and top military power and had to decide what it would do with that opportunity.
 Would it work to make the world a better place?
 Would it just look out for its own interests?
 Would it work together with its allies?
 Would America go it alone?
 These were challenging questions for the post-Cold War administrations of Bush 41, Clinton, Bush 43 and Obama — in some ways more complex than what Cold War presidents had to deal with.
 Their world was frightening and challenging, but simpler.
 For the post-Cold War presidents, the agreed-upon goals included curbing nuclear proliferation and continuing to protect American oil interests in the Middle East.

-On the Armed Services Committee, Senators Sam Nunn (D) of Georgia and Richard Lugar (R) of Indiana led efforts to buy uranium from Russia to use in American power plants.
-Between the end of the Cold War, the Megaton to Megawatts program shipped enriched uranium from decommissioned nuclear weapons to American power plants.
+On the Senate Armed Services Committee, Sam Nunn (D-GA) and Richard Lugar (R-IN) pushed through the non-proliferation act and led efforts to buy uranium from Russia to use in American power plants.
+Between the end of the Cold War and 2013, the Megaton to Megawatts program shipped enriched uranium from Russian decommissioned nuclear weapons to American power plants.
 For twenty years, an astounding 10% of all electricity on the American grid was powered by uranium from former Soviet nukes.
 There were a number of political factors, misleading omissions, and falsehoods that caused the Hillary Clinton Uranium scandal of 2016-17 to be overblown, but most fundamentally wrong was the premise that Russians would need to tap North American uranium, which constitutes only 2% of a supply bought and sold on a global market.
 The State Department wasn’t concerned with the 2013 Russian purchase of Canadian-based Uranium One because their interest was financial rather than strategic.

 Jimmy Carter had succinctly expressed America’s Middle East policy in a 1980 State of the Union address.
 “Let our position be clear: an attempt by any outside force to gain control of the Persian Gulf region will be regarded as an assault on the vital interests of the United States of America, and such an assault will be repelled by any means necessary, including military force.”
-The Carter Doctrine referred mostly to Soviets then, but the same quote could’ve come from pretty much any U.S. president after WWII, including Barack Obama (UN Speech 9.24.13).
-The dynamic in the Middle East had changed, though, between Carter’s presidency and that of Bush 41.
+The dynamic changed some between the Carter Doctrine and George H.W.
+Bush’s presidency.
 During the Cold War, the heavy hands of the U.S. and Soviets had at least served to keep smaller wars from escalating.
 Now that dynamic was gone with the USSR’s collapse and countries like Iran and Iraq no longer felt as though they were on either the American or Soviet leash.
 Iran threatened shipping lanes out of tiny oil-rich Kuwait, resulting in the U.S. flying the American flag over Kuwait’s ships.
 That led, indirectly, to the USS Vincennes accidentally shooting down an Iranian airliner (Iran Air Flight 655) in 1988, killing 290 passengers.

 Neither was al-Qaeda, comprised mostly of Saudi Arabians who wanted to repel Saddam themselves, without U.S. help and without the U.S. using the occasion to beef up its Saudi bases.
 The argument over who would have the honors of removing Saddam from Kuwait caused the initial rift between the U.S. and its old ally from the Soviet invasion of Afghanistan, Saudi Osama bin Laden, though no one in America took notice of it at the time.